A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

-Here we derive two alternate forms for the covariance statistic in \eqref{eq:covtest}.
-The first lends some insight into the role of shrinkage, and the second is helpful for the convergence results that we establish in Sections \ref{sec:orthx} and \ref{sec:genx}.
-We rely on some basic properties of lasso solutions; see, e.g., \citeasnoun{lassodf2}, \citeasnoun{lassounique}.
+Here, we derive two alternate forms for the covariance statistic in \eqref{eqcovtest}.
+The first lends some insight into the role of shrinkage, and the second is helpful for the convergence results that we establish in Sections~\ref{secorthx} and~\ref{secgenx}.
+We rely on some basic properties of lasso solutions; see, for example, \citet{lassodf2}, \citet{lassounique}.
 To remind the reader, we are assuming that $X$ has columns in general position.

 For any fixed $\lambda$, if the lasso solution has active set $A=\supp(\hbeta(\lambda))$ and signs $s_A=\sign(\hbeta_A(\lambda))$, then it can be written explicitly (over active variables) as